777advait/Password-manager/README.md

 $ pypassword encrypt
 Enter your password: nopassword
-Enter the path of the image you want to hide your password(with extension): Macbook.png Enter the path to save encoded image with extension(Leave blank to save in current working directory): encoded_macbook.png
+Enter the path of the image you want to hide your password(with extension): Macbook.png Enter a name for encoded image with extension(Encoded image will be saved in working directory.): encoded_macbook.png

 Your password(nopassword) has been successfully encoded in the image(Macbook.png) Encoded image has been saved associated with the entered name(encoded_macbook.png)!